 \subsection{Pretraining Data}

-The pretraining data is an extended version of ILDC \citep{malik-etal-2021-ildc} dataset which initially contained 34,816 Supreme Court of India cases.
-We extracted all the publicly available case proceedings from May 2020 to December 2023 (3,046 case documents) and augmented the dataset.
-Apart from Supreme Court cases, we also have added the Constitution of India (in English) and the Indian Penal Code (in English), which we scraped using public sources.
-Table~\ref{tab:corpus} displays the statistics for our clean preprocessed pretraining corpus.
-As the number of tokens vary due to the variation of tokenizer, we reported the total number of (whitespace-separated) words instead.
+The pretraining data is an extended version of the ILDC \citep{malik-etal-2021-ildc} dataset which initially contains 34,816 Supreme Court of India cases in English.
+To these, we added 3,046 publicly available\footnote{https://indiankanoon.org} case documents of the Supreme Court from May 2020 to December 2023.
+In addition to the Supreme Court cases, we also considered the Constitution of India (in English) and the Indian Penal Code (in English), which we scraped from public sources.
+Table~\ref{tab:corpus} displays the statistics for our clean, preprocessed pretraining corpus.
+As the number of tokens varies depending on the tokenizer, we report the total number of (whitespace-separated) words instead.